-Cat B fit-outs differ as you’ll be provided with a space that you can move into and start using straight away.
+Cat B fit outs differ from Cat A as you’ll be provided with a finished space that you can move into and start using straight away.
 Similar to Cat A you will have lighting, flooring and walls, but you’ll also find that it already contains meeting rooms, furniture, a kitchen space and company branding that has been done to your specifications.

 In other words, you could say Cat B follows on from Cat A and is the design element of your new office.
 Here, you can take this empty space and transform it into a functioning work environment that embodies your business ideals, personality, culture and people.

 What does a typical Cat B fit-out include?